matrix-org/matrix-spec-proposals/proposals/2957-cryptographically-concealed-credentials.md

 <S<sub>priv</sub>,S<sub>pub</sub>>, and sends the S<sub>pub</sub> to the user.

-The ephemeral keys will be used to encrypt the PBKDF2 parameters and the authentication key.
+The ephemeral keys will be used to encrypt the PBKDF2 parameters and the authentication key when sending them to the server.
 The server's ephemeral key is also used, in conjunction with the authentication key, to generate the "confirmation key", which is used to ensure that the server that the user registers with is the same as the server that the user later logs into.
 Since the PBKDF2 parameters and authentication key are encrypted using the server's ephemeral key, a man-in-the-middle that tries to obtain the PBKDF2 parameters and authentication key would need to replace the server's ephemeral key with their own, which means that the server would not calculate the same confirmation key as the client.
 Thus the next time the user logs in, they would be alerted to the fact that the entity that they were communicating with is different, unless the same man-in-the-middle is present at the next login attempt.

 The client calculates: